-In order to be considered to take UPNS 422: Role Prep II, students must complete all nursing program requirements, including the following:
+In order to be enrolled in UPNS 453 Transition to Professional Practice, students must complete all nursing program requirements, including the following:

-- The student must be in the final semester of nursing at Duquesne University - Successful completion of UPNS 420: Role Preparation I (Basic BSN only) - In order to sit for the final exam in UPNS 422: Role Preparation II, students must successfully complete all nursing coursework including that for courses taken concurrently with UPNS 422 Role Preparation II - An exception to this policy is clinical hours scheduled to be completed during clinical make-up
+- The student must be in the final semester of nursing at Duquesne University - Successful completion of UPNS 445 Synthesis for Nursing Practice (Basic BSN only) - In order to sit for the final exam in UPNS 453 Transition to Professional Practice, students must successfully complete all nursing coursework including that for courses taken concurrently with UPNS 453 Transition to Professional Practice standardized exit exam in the next semester as indicated in the course profile.

-Students who do not successfully complete all required nursing coursework or who do not achieve a passing grade (78%) for the course will be given an Incomplete ("I") for UPNS 422 and additional attempts at the standardized exit exam in the next semester as indicated in the course profile.
 (Standardized exam grades are not rounded.)
-Students retaking UPNS 422 will be held to all course requirements and course policies including, but not limited to assignments, case studies, and standardized tests.
+Students who have earned an "I" grade and are retaking UPNS 453 Transition to Professional Practice will be held to all course requirements and course policies including, but not limited to assignments, case studies, and standardized tests.
 Students may also be assigned additional remediation activities which must be completed as components of either course.